jerboa88/gatsby-plugin-component-to-image/README.md

 });
 ```

-These options can also be set directly in the `createImage()` function, which will override any default options you have set previously.
+Most of these options can also be set directly in the `createImage()` function.
+Doing this will override any default options you have set previously.

 #### Common Options

-These options can either be set in the plugin options in `gatsby-config.js`, set using the `setDefaultOptions()` function, or passed to the `createImage()` function.
+These options can either be set via the plugin options in `gatsby-config.js`, using the `setDefaultOptions()` function, or passed to the `createImage()` function.

 > [!NOTE]
 > `component` is a required option but it has no default value.
 Make sure to either set in the default options or pass it to the `createImage()` function.